ReidKimball/RecipeWreck/zContext_Information/Tech_Stack.md

-# Creator Spaces App - Technology Stack for App
+# RecipeWreck App - Technology Stack for App

-This document outlines the complete technology stack used in the Creator Space App, including all dependencies and their versions as specified in `package.json`.
+This document outlines the complete technology stack used in the RecipeWreck App, including all dependencies and their versions as specified in `package.json`.

 ## Core Technologies